 Why a Dilemma Is the Foundation to Your Story

 Have you ever been reading a book when you find yourself thinking, “There's no possible way this character can get out of this situation!
 This is just too bad.
 They're in way over their head, and there is no getting out of it.”

 THAT is a literary dilemma.
 And readers love this moment.
 Why?
 Because we want to know what happens next!

 A dilemma sets up a knowledge gap, and readers become desperate to fill that gap.
 It's in moments like this that readers are tempted to skip to the last page in the book just to find out if everything turns out ok (not that I've ever done that, of course).

 Every scene must have a crisis.
 Every act must have a crisis.
 And every book must have a crisis.

 Crises are the foundation of your story.

 Crises are questions, they're dilemmas, and since they're happening in a character's head, they usually occur “off screen.”
 In other words, they're implied but not specified.
 BUT you the writer still need to know what the literary crisis is in every story you write.

-Where does the literary crisis occur?
-Coyne puts the crisis directly in the middle of your story specifically following a Turning Point Progressive Complication (TPPC), or an action or revelation that forces the character, probably the point of view character, into a crisis decision In the Story Grid framework, it goes:
+Where does the dilemma occur?
+The dilemma occurs directly in the middle of your story, specifically following the last complication that occurs in the Rising Action, or an action or revelation that forces the character, probably the point of view character, into a crisis decision.
+In The Write Structure framework, it looks like this.